cisagov/ScubaGoggles/baselines/Gmail Minimum Viable Secure Configuration Baseline v0.2.md

 ### Policies

-#### GWS.GMAIL.19.1v0.1
+#### GWS.GMAIL.19.1v0.2
 Domains SHALL NOT be added to lists that bypass spam filters.

-- _Rationale:_ Allowing an entire domain to bypass the spam filters allows for the potential for a spoofed email within the domain to bypass the filter.
-Only allowing specific users to bypass helps mitigate the risk.
+- _Rationale:_ Legitimate emails may be incorrectly filtered by spam protections.
+Adding allowed senders is an acceptable method of combating these false positives.
+Allowing an entire domain, especially a common domain like office.com, however, provides for a large number of potentially unknown users to bypass spam protections.
 - _Last modified:_ April 10, 2024
 - _Note:_ Allowed senders MAY be added.